Help us improve your experience.

 Note:

-• Protect system from moisture, salt fog, outdoor containments when deployed in vented cabinets in outdoor location and in non-office indoor environment locations.
+• Protect switch from moisture, salt fog, outdoor containments when deployed in vented cabinets in outdoor location and in non-office indoor environment locations.

-• Corrosion: components such as RJ 45 connector, SFP Cage, EMI fingers, fasteners, chassis- should not corrode due to salt fog when system is in vented outdoor cabinet.
+• Corrosion: components such as RJ 45 connector, SFP Cage, EMI fingers, fasteners, chassis- should not corrode due to salt fog when the switch is in vented outdoor cabinet.

 • When the switch installed in an enclosure or cabinet, the temperature within the enclosure is greater than room temperature outside the enclosure.
 Ensure temperature inside the enclosure conforms to device specification detailed in Environmental Guidelines.